Alexander Pollak

-History
+Biography

 During his doctoral studies, Pollak worked on the Wittgenstein research focus "Discourse, Politics, Identity", led by the Austrian linguist Ruth Wodak.
 He explored the image of the Wehrmacht in newspapers and documentaries.
 To this end, he published a book called The Wehrmacht legend.

-Pollak spent five years as the head of anti-discrimination projects at the European Union Agency for Fundamental Rights (FRA).
-In 2003, he started as a radio producer at the free Viennese radio station Orange 94.0 where he designed programs for the political magazine Radio Voice.
+In 2003, he started as a radio producer at the free Viennese radio station Orange 94.0, where he designed programs for the political magazine Radio Voice.
 Pollak received the "Radio Prize of Adult Education" for this work.

 In 2005, Pollak joined the European Monitoring Center on Racism and Xenophobia (EUMC), which in 2008 was transformed into the European Union Agency for Fundamental Rights (FRA).
 Pollak acted as project leader for anti-discrimination projects.
 In early 2011 Pollak took over the position as spokesman and co-CEO of the Austrian human rights organization SOS Mitmensch.
 Pollak has contributed to media reports.

 Shortly before the Austrian parliamentary elections in 2013 Pollak was instrumental in supporting people without Austrian citizenship.